Standing Committee on Transport, Infrastructure and Communities – November 28, 2022

 Refunds

-• As you are aware, in 2020, three months after the APPR came into force, the COVID-19 pandemic caused a collapse of global air travel.
+• As you are aware, in 2020, three months after the APPR came into force, the COVID-19 pandemic caused a collapse of global air.

 • As the events of the pandemic unfolded, it became clear that there was a gap in Canada's air passenger protection framework relating to situations where flights were cancelled or delayed for reasons outside of an airline's control and there was no possibility of a passenger completing their itinerary within a reasonable time.